 History of Garh Ganesh temple:

-This temple was built when Maharajah Sawai Jai Singh II performed Ashwamegh Yagya before laying the foundation of Jaipur city, therefore Garh Ganesh Temple predates Jaipur city.
-An interesting historical fact is that Maharajah Sawai Jai Singh II was the last Hindu king to perform Ashvamedha Yagya.
+This temple was built when Maharajah Sawai Jai Singh II performed Ashwamegh Yagya before laying the foundation of Jaipur, therefore Garh Ganesh Temple predates Jaipur city.
+An interesting historical fact is that Maharaja Sawai Jai Singh II was the last Hindu king to perform Ashvamedha Yagya.
+It is evident that the history of Garh Ganesh temple is around 300 years old.

 There is only one way to reach up to the temple using Garh Ganesh Temple Stairs.
 The staircase to reach Garh Ganesh temple originates from Brahampuri area near Gaitore.